 Risk of attack by transnational terrorist groups exists throughout Europe.
 Targets may include domestic and international organizations and businesses, public places and events, including those frequented by tourists, and transportation systems.

-Negligible risk of violent crime exists throughout the country.
+Low risk of violent crime (armed robbery, home robbery, and gang-related violence) exists throughout the country.
 Organized criminal groups are active in casinos and nightclubs.

-High risk of petty crime exists throughout the country, especially in areas frequented by tourists, on or near public transportation, and in crowded markets and shopping districts.
+High risk of petty crime exists throughout the country, especially in areas frequented by tourists, including Sunny Beach, on or near public transportation, and in crowded markets and shopping districts.

 Risk exists of robberies and/or assaults occurring after consuming intentionally drugged food or drink; tourists are frequently targeted.